nalej/docs/docs/platformer/platformer.md

 ## Prerequisites

-We used a computer with macOS Catalina and the [Homebrew package manager](https://brew.sh).
+For this tutorial we used a computer with macOS Catalina 10.15.5 and the [Homebrew package manager](https://brew.sh).

 ### Python 3.7

-You need at least Python 3.7 installed on your computer to use this tool.
+You need at least Python 3.7 installed on your computer to use Platformer.
 This is the default version for macOS Catalina and newer Linux distributions (for additional platforms and versions, please check the [Python downloads page](https://www.python.org/downloads/release/python-377/)).

 To check the version installed in your computer please execute: